tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 “It feels just fine!
 God, I am so tired of you bossing me around.
 We only do what you want to do!”

-Caleb is wrong, though.
-Beck is right.
+Caleb was wrong, though.
+Beck was right.
 It doesn’t feel good here.
-It’s beautiful, but everything is wrong.
-My skin is prickling with goosebumps.
+It was beautiful, but everything was wrong.
+My skin prickled with goosebumps.

-Ezra and Madeline look as uncomfortable as I feel.
-Madeline stares at the church as quietly as a mouse, her mouth ajar.
+Ezra and Madeline looked as uncomfortable as I felt.
+Madeline stared at the church as quietly as a mouse; her mouth was ajar.

 “How do we leave?”
-Beck asks again.
+Beck asked again.
 “You said you know how.”

-“I do,” Caleb says.
+“I do,” Caleb said.

 “Then do it.”